jherey/amazing-cabbage/src/pages/posts/intro-to-ssh.md

 ## How it works?

+This will be a high level explanation of how authentication works with SSH.

 ![](/images/how_ssh_works.png)

-1. The client sends a request with the public keys it has to a server.
+* The client sends a request (initiates a TCP connection) to a server using an IP address or public domain.

-2.
+* Server responds with the public key it has so the client, having the private key can verify it's the intended host.
+* If successfully verified, connection is established.

 ## Basic SSH Commands